- Which tactics help most to create a strong social media presence across the most important channels.

 - Informative blog posts

-Taking the time to research your competitors could help inspire your own content.
+15. Research Your CompetitorsTaking the time to research your competitors could help inspire your own content.
 Why?
 Because your competitors are fighting for the same audience that you are.
 If their content is drawing over your fans it might be time to revamp your social tactics.
 Draw from the best and make it your own after all.
 How can you accurately track your competitors?
 Start out by making a list of your top five social media competitors.
 From there, pick your top five channels and note which competitors are on each of your top five channels.
 This next part might seem incredibly time-consuming but trust us, it’s worth it.
 Look at their past 6 months of content and observe the following:

 - What types of content are they sharing?